In deep space, the small Resistance of ragtag ships exits hyperspace after escaping the First Order fleet led by General Hux.

 “But even if we didn’t, wouldn’t it be better to just be there, rather than half a day away in the middle of empty space?”

 “Don’t question my orders, Poe.”

 “I’m not questioning your orders, General!
-I just don’t understand why, if we only have enough fuel for two Hyperspace jumps and about 18 hours of sublight travel, I don’t understand why you’d put is in the middle of nowhere rather than at a known, previously-abandoned Resistance base.
+But if we only have enough fuel for two Hyperspace jumps and about 18 hours of sublight travel, I don’t understand why you’d put us in the middle of nowhere rather than at a known, previously-abandoned Resistance base.
 I mean, what if it had been discovered by pirates or smugglers, and they’d taken whatever fuel is there?”

 “Then we’d just have to jump somewhere else to get more!”
 Leia exclaims.

 “But,” says Poe, “doesn’t that put an awful lot of pressure on us finding fuel with our very next jump?
 Given that the one defense you seem to be relying on at the moment is the First Order’s dubious inability to track us through Hyperspace, would you really want to waste one of only two Hyperspace jumps we have left getting us to the middle of nowhere, hours away from a planet which may or may not have fuel reserves?
 Aren’t you thereby squandering our defensive options against a vastly superior enemy, and in turn hugely endangering the ‘people that we love’ as you put it?
 The people that we love all being aboard these three ships?”

 “Don’t be stupid, Poe,” Leia says.
 “Get your head out of your dick trench.
 I obviously know of a location we can go where we can guarantee finding more fuel.”

 “Oh,” Poe says, dumbfounded.
 “So why didn’t we go there to begin with?”